 The Eisbach is actually a man-made river, and the standing wave where the river surfing takes place is around a meter high.
 Since it is a standing wave, surfers can stay on it for as long as they’re able to keep their balance because it doesn’t ebb and flow like ocean waves.

 River surfing technically wasn’t allowed until 2010, when it was officially legalized, but surfers have used it since 1972.
 Now they even hold surfing competitions here.
 However the current is quite strong and it’s recommended that only professional and very skilled surfers attempt to surf the Eisbach wave.

 The wave is still not without controversy though.
 The authorities threatened to demolish the wave, but people in support of keeping it rallied to have it spared.
 There are also occasional clashes between the surfers and kayakers.
 As well, two people drowned in the river in the 2000s.
-So even though surfing is now allowed in the river, actual swimming is still illegal.
+So even though the city now allows surfing in the river, actual swimming is still illegal.

 For the most part it seems pretty harmless though, as long as you’re an experienced surfer.
 These folks seemed to know what they were doing:

-Hopefully it’s something that will continue to be allowed, because it’s a unique experience that can’t be replaced in Munich.
+Hopefully it’s something that the city will continue to allow, because it’s a unique experience that can’t be replaced in Munich.